proflamyt/300days-of-hacking/Topic31/CyberSocCTF/README.md

 By comparing incoming fingerprints against this list, our Django application could allow only legitimate browsers through, blocking any scripts, bots, or custom clients that tried to bypass the system.

+Here I wrote a script to extract the common browsers we need and store it in a json format on disk.

 ```
 import requests